A Ball Point Game Moment with AI?

 “My productivity doubled five times – that’s a 32x increase.”

-- And: The less I know about a subject, the more impressed I tend to be when the AI produces something seemingly usable.
-This can lead to conflict between domain experts and managers in organizations.
+• And: The less I know about a subject, the more amazed I tend to be by the first usable results.

 Still, I believe: AI is here to stay.